Gold and Silver as Safe Haven? Volatility is Back

 • Materials (XLB)

-Using this list and reinvesting dividends, we see that some sectors had total returns that did very well in the first half of 2023, and several did not.
+Consequently, using this list and reinvesting dividends, our sector review reveals that some sectors had total returns that did very well in the first half of 2025.
+However, a couple of sectors, such as Health Care and Consumer Discretionary, lost value in the first half of 2025.

 ETFMathGuy is a subscription-based education service for investors interested in using commission-free ETFs in efficient portfolios.